3 Things Your First Pages Must Have

-I’ve read a lot of book beginnings this week, between submissions for today’s webinar, in which Jane Friedman and I will analyze queries and first pages, and finding examples of published books to talk about.
-Some of what I’m noticing: unpublished manuscripts—even “final” drafts—start with backstory.
+I’ve read a lot of book beginnings in my editing career.
+Some of what I’ve noticed: unpublished manuscripts—even “final” drafts—start with backstory.
 Or setting up relationships.
 Or giving a sense of mood, or bringing the reader into the setting.
 Or establishing exactly why the protagonist might develop a goal…later.

 Published books start with action.